P-H-B-D/678_PINN/README.md

 ## Introduction

-The concept of being "Physics-Informed" in the context of machine learning and neural networks is quite simple.
-It means that the differential equation(s) of interest are integrated into the loss function of a neural network-driven regression.
+The term, "Physics-Informed", in the context of machine learning and neural networks means that features of the differential equation(s) of interest are integrated into the loss function of a neural network-driven regression.
 This process involves incorporating certain aspects of the differential equation(s) into the neural network model, allowing the model to learn and predict based on these underlying physics principles.

 There are several aspects of the differential equation(s) that are typically integrated into the loss function of a physics-informed neural network (PINN).
 These include the boundary value loss and the "residual" or "interior" loss.
 The boundary value loss is used to compare the neural network output with given initial value(s), while the residual loss is used to evaluate the autodiff of the neural network output using the given differential equation.
 By constructing the neural network loss function in such a way that it is minimized, the PINN can automatically satisfy the underlying differential equation(s).